Model for transitional turbulence in a planar shear flow: Model dynamics

-Figure \ref{fig:fig2}(b) shows a simulation at $Re = 78$.
-At this slightly higher value of $Re$ we observe more growth at the tips and also lateral splitting of the band, eventually resulting in two identical steady bands (Movies S3-S4\cite{SM}).
-Figure \ref{fig:fig2}(c) shows the $Re = 78$ case, but starting from the uniform IC.
-A competition between symmetrically related orientations takes place until eventually a single pair of steady bands emerges (Movie S5\cite{SM}).
+Figure \ref{fig:panels_small}b shows a simulation at $Re = 78$.
+At this slightly higher value of $Re$, we observe more growth at the tips and also lateral splitting of the band, eventually resulting in two identical steady bands within the domain \cite[Movies S3-S4]{SM}.
+Figure~\ref{fig:panels_small}c shows the $Re = 78$ case again, but now starting from the uniform IC.
+Initially, there is competition between symmetrically related orientations (the system is symmetric under spanwise reflections, $z \to -z$).
+Eventually, one orientation emerges and a single pair of steady bands forms \cite[Movie S5]{SM}.
 Both lateral splitting \cite{barkley2005computational, duguet2010formation,manneville2012growthspot,marensi2022dynamics,lu2022growth} and band competition \cite{prigent2002large,prigent2003long,duguet2010formation,chantry_universal,klotz2022phase,kashyap2020flow,kashyap2022linear} are well-documented phenomena.

-Figure \ref{fig:fig2}(d) shows a vertical slice of the reconstructed turbulence field $q$ (top panel) and large-scale velocities (bottom two panels), taken across the final steady band at $Re = 75$ (cyan line in Fig.~\ref{fig:fig2}(a), t = 25350).
-The plots are strikingly similar to DNS \cite{barkley2007mean,chantry2016turbulent,gome2023patterns1,tuckerman2020patterns}.
-The top panel highlights the so-called overhang turbulent regions and demonstrates the role of $q_1$ in the model.
-The middle panel visualizes the streamlines of the large-scale flow in the slice plane, while the bottom panel shows contours of the well-documented along-band flow (through the slice plane).
-The wall-normal structure seen in Fig.~\ref{fig:fig2}(d) highlights that, while model fields are functions of $(x,z)$, they describe nontrivial, three-dimensional flows of the type seen in DNS.
-The ability to represent such flows is key to the model success.
+Figure~\ref{fig:panels_small}d shows a vertical slice of the reconstructed turbulence field $q$ (top panel) and large-scale velocities (bottom two panels), taken across the final steady band at $Re = 75$ (cyan line in figure~\ref{fig:panels_small}a, t = 25350).
+The plots are strikingly similar to vertical slices in DNS of turbulent bands \cite{barkley2007mean,chantry2016turbulent,gome2023patterns1,tuckerman2020patterns}.
+The top panel highlights the so-called overhang turbulent regions \cite{coles1966progress,barkley2007mean,duguet2013oblique} that are generated through advection of the turbulent field by the mean shear and captured by the $q_1$ field in the model.
+The middle panel visualizes the streamlines of the large-scale flow in the slice plane and the bottom panel shows contours of the well-documented along-band flow (through the slice plane) \cite{barkley2007mean, chantry2016turbulent, tuckerman2014turbulent}.
+The structure in the wall-normal direction seen in figure~\ref{fig:panels_small}d highlights that, while model fields are functions of $(x,z)$, they describe non-trivial, three-dimensional flows very much like those seen in DNS.